aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 There is no mistake so great as that of being always right.
+> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.

-Last update: Mon Apr 13 07:06:54 2026
+Last update: Tue Apr 14 06:23:56 2026

 ### Let's play! 🎮